ppy/osu-wiki/wiki/Gameplay/Daily_challenge/en.md

 The **daily challenge** is a multiplayer mode in osu!(lazer) where players are able to build up a daily streak by passing beatmaps consecutively with increasing difficulty with the difficulty being reset every 7 days.

-Every beatmap comes from the [Featured Artist](/wiki/People/Featured_Artists) listing, and sometimes the maps come with a mod forced onto users, which requires them to pass the map with the selected mod.
+Every beatmap is handpicked  from the [Featured Artist](/wiki/People/Featured_Artists) listing, and sometimes the maps come with a mod forced onto users, which requires them to pass the map with the selected mod.

 ## Game menu